Peregrines have been nesting intermittently on the Parkinson Tower since 2018. In that time, seven chicks have been successfully hatched and raised.

 Leeds peregrines history

 A second camera was installed at tray-level.
-Unfortunately, the Peregrines decided not to use our nest box in this year (probably due to a much quieter city in lockdown), but hopefully, they will return for 2021.
+Unfortunately, the Peregrine eggs failed to hatch this year, but hopefully they will return for 2021.

 Laying was a bit earlier than 2018, with four eggs being laid in March.
 All four had successfully hatched by the end of April.